Nutation dynamics and multifrequency resonance in a many-body seesaw

-Let us first consider the dynamics in a small chain ($L = 21$, $\beta = 15$) and a long chain ($L = 60$, $\beta = 33$) in Fig. \ref{fig-fig2}.
-The similar physics can be found by choosing other parameters.
-To measure whether the wave function will recover to its initial state, we measure the overlap between them via $P(t) = \langle \psi(0)|\psi(t)\rangle$\cite{heyl2013dynamical,jurcevic2017direct} (see Fig. \ref{fig-fig2}a - b), which is related to the Ramsey interferometry in experiments\cite{goold2011orthogonality,knap2012time,cetina2016ultrafast}.
-In both case, the wave function will almost recover to its initial state with $P > 93\%$.
-To determine the period, we have also calculated the Fourier transform of this overlap (see Fig. \ref{fig-fig2}c - d).
-This period can be precisely determined by the Fourier spectrum in time domain with two frequencies $\omega_{\pm} = \omega \pm \omega^{\prime}$, where $\omega$ is the driving frequency of the seesaw.
+Let us first consider the dynamics in a short chain ($L = 21$, $\beta = 15$) and a long chain ($L = 60$, $\beta = 33$) in Fig. \ref{fig-fig2}.
+The same physics can be found by choosing some other parameters.
+To measure whether the wave function will recover to its initial state $|\psi(0)\rangle$ (the ground state of $H(t=0)$), we measure the overlap between them via $P(t) = \langle \psi(0)|\psi(t)\rangle$ \cite{heyl2013dynamical,jurcevic2017direct} (see Fig. \ref{fig-fig2}(a) - (b)), which is related to the Ramsey interferometry in experiments \cite{goold2011orthogonality,knap2012time,cetina2016ultrafast}.
+To determine the period, we have also calculated the Fourier transition of this recovery probability (see Fig. \ref{fig-fig2}(c) - (d)).
+In both cases, the wave function will almost recover to its initial state with $|P| > 93\%$.
+This period can be precisely determined by the Fourier spectra in the time domain with two frequencies $\omega_{\pm} = \omega \pm \omega^{\prime}$, where $\omega$ is the driving frequency of the seesaw.
 We find that $T = 2\pi/\omega^{\prime} = \beta T_0$, with $T_0 = 2\pi/\omega$ being the period of the driving field.
-This dynamics can persist for an extraordinary long time, which is a typical feature of time crystal by spontaneous translation symmetry breaking in time domain.
-In previous literature, $T =2T_0$\cite{yao2017discrete,von2016absolute,lazarides2017fate}; while in this work $T/T_0$ can take arbitrary integer numbers.
-Here we only consider the case that $\beta$ to be integer values for simplicity, and a more general proof will be presented below, from which one can see our conclusion to be general.
+This dynamics can persist for an extraordinarily long time.
+Here we only consider the case that $\beta$ to be integer values for simplicity, and a more general proof will be presented below, from which our conclusion is also true for rational numbers.